Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT

-During our 2024 campaign, we observed the MKT source 172820.26$-$260816.6, however we didn’t thoroughly inspected the faint candidates at that time.
-However, this source was later subsequently observed by other group (Maan et al. in prep) and reported it as 23.6 ms pulsar.
-Upon revisiting our results we identified the same source with a faint detection due to RFI in that particular observation.
+During our 2024 campaign, we observed the MeerKAT source 172820.26$-$260816.6, however, we did not thoroughly inspect the faint candidates at that time.
+However, this source was later observed by another group (Maan et al., in prep.) who reported it as a 23.6 ms pulsar.
+Upon revisiting our results, we identified the same source with a faint detection due to RFI in that particular observation.
 We have included this source in Table \ref{tab:msps}, but we emphasize that this is a rediscovery rather than a new discovery.

-The two other pulsars we detected are previously known sources, namely PSRs J1744$-$2424 and J1752$-$2849, with spin periods of 11.75\,ms and 85.8\,ms, and dispersion measures of 196.7 and 18.4\,$\rm pc\,cm^{-3}$, respectively.
-PSR J1744$-$2424 is an unpublished pulsar initially identified in the processing of the HTRU survey and later re-detected in a reprocessing of the HTRU-S LowLat survey \citep{bala_22_phd}.
+The two other pulsars we detected are previously known sources, namely PSRs J1744$-$2424 and J1752$-$2849, with spin periods of 11.75\,ms and 85.8\,ms, and DMs of 196.8 and 18.4\,$\rm pc\,cm^{-3}$, respectively.
+PSR J1744$-$2424 is an unpublished pulsar initially identified in the processing of the HTRU survey and later redetected in a reprocessing of the HTRU-S LowLat survey \citep{bala_22_phd}.
 In the absence of a phase-connected timing solution, only preliminary binary parameters were available.
 This pulsar is in a 70.7-day orbit and has a minimum companion mass of $M_c \approx 0.04\,M_\odot$, making it an interesting binary system.
-Our detection suggests that this pulsar is associated with the source 174408.71$-$242453.4.
+Our detection suggests that this pulsar is associated with the source J174408.71$-$242453.4.